Subramania Nagar

 Subramania Nagar is a residential area within Madipakkam, a southern suburb of Chennai (formerly known as Madras), in Tamil Nadu, India.

+History

-Subramania Nagar is one oldest parts of Madipakkam.
-As early as 1975 people started settling down in this area.
-Before the settlements it used to be an area under agriculture.
+Subramania Nagar is one oldest inhabited parts of Madipakkam.
+As early as 1975, people began moving to the suburb.
+Before the current residential settlement, it was an agricultural area.

+In 2023, the area was severely affected by the monsoon season, with flooding and sewage overflow affecting residents in Subramania Nagar.
+In 2024, parts of Subramania Nagar had no drinking water due to maintenance problems at the local waterworks.

+Culture

-Subramania Nagar Welfare Association indulge in social welfare activities for the whole nagar.
+Subramania Nagar Welfare Association exists to provide social welfare activities for the residents.

 15 August, Independence Day is celebrated every year at Subramania Nagar First Street.

+Transport

+The Rangarajapuram flyover road adjoins part of Subramania Nagar.